North Carolina Bounty Hunter Guide: Requirements and Steps

 - Possess a high school diploma or GED

-- Be a resident of North Carolina for at least six consecutive months
+- Have been a resident of North Carolina for at least six consecutive months prior to applying for a license

 - Have no felony convictions nor outstanding bail bond obligations